Energy Slicing Theory

 \[E_{rec} = \frac{2\pi}{\epsilon_0 V} \sum_{\mathbf n \neq \mathbf 0} \frac{e^{-\frac{k^2}{4\alpha^2}}}{k^2} \sum_{i=1}^N \sum_{j=1}^N q_i q_j e^{\text{ⅈ} {\mathbf k}\cdot({\mathbf r}_i - {\mathbf r}_j)},\]

-where \(\epsilon_0\) is the vacuum permittivity, \(V\) is the box volume, \(\mathbf n \in \mathbb Z^3\) is an integer lattice vector, \(\mathbf k = 2\pi \mathbf L^{-1}{\mathbf n}\) is a reciprocal space wave vector, \(k = \|\mathbf k\|\) is the norm of \(\mathbf k\), and \(\text{ⅈ} = \sqrt{-1}\) is the imaginary unit.
+where \(\epsilon_0\) is the vacuum permittivity, \(V\) is the box volume, \(\alpha\) is the Ewald splitting parameter, \(\mathbf n \in \mathbb Z^3\) is an integer lattice vector, \(\mathbf k = 2\pi \mathbf L^{-1}{\mathbf n}\) is a reciprocal space wave vector, \(k = \|\mathbf k\|\) is the norm of \(\mathbf k\), and \(\text{ⅈ} = \sqrt{-1}\) is the imaginary unit.
 As the summations over indices i and j run for all particles, we can write

 \[E_{rec} = \frac{2\pi}{\epsilon_0 V} \sum_{\mathbf n \neq \mathbf 0} \frac{e^{-\frac{k^2}{4\alpha^2}}}{k^2} \Bigg(\sum_{i=1}^N q_i e^{\text{ⅈ} {\mathbf k}\cdot{\mathbf r}_i} \Bigg) \Bigg(\sum_{j=1}^N q_j e^{-\text{ⅈ} {\mathbf k}\cdot{\mathbf r}_j}\Bigg).\]